dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
+## September 30, 2020
+* Bug with async fetch in workflow

 ## September 29, 2020
 * updates to email designer v2
 * Bugs with undo of fetch async